prestonharberts/bib/Bible/prov23.md

 > And like one who lies down on the top of the rigging.
 ###### 35
 > You will say, “They have struck me, but I am not harmed!
->  “ They beat me, but I did not know it!
+> “They beat me, but I did not know it!
->  “ When will I awake?
+> “When will I awake?
 I will look for another drink.”